This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is cocaine abuse diagnosed?

-- Urine tests: Caregivers may test your urine for cocaine.
+- Urine tests may be used to check for cocaine.

 What are the risks of cocaine abuse?